Special Information

 Bring Your Own Device

-New and evolving technologies are providing positive educational benefits for classroom instruction; the Bring Your Own Device (BYOD) program was implemented at St Mary MacKillop College in 2015 and is now College-wide.
+New and evolving technologies are providing positive educational benefits for classroom instruction.
+A Bring Your Own Device (BYOD) program was implemented at St Mary MacKillop College in 2015 and is now College-wide.

 The BYOD program enables students to bring their own laptop to school for the purpose of learning.
 This program allows for diverse and flexible learning skills to be developed in and out of the classroom.

 Students are responsible for any personal device they bring to school.
-All students will be required to read and sign the Student Acceptable Use of Computer Facilities and Networks Policy/Agreement before using their device at school.
+All students must read the Student Acceptable Use of ICT Policy and sign the Acceptable Use and Personal Digital Device Agreements before using their device at school.

-The BYOD technical requirements and recommendations are listed below.
-This list is useful when making purchasing decisions and will ensure a school ready laptop.
+BYOD technical requirements and recommendations are listed below.
+This list is useful when making purchasing decisions and will ensure the laptop you buy will work in the College.

 Summary of Requirements

-If you intend to visit a retail shop to purchase a new laptop for your child, please take this list of requirements with you to guide your purchase of a school suitable device.
+If you intend to visit a retail shop to purchase a new laptop for your child, please take this list of requirements with you to guide your purchase.

 Essential for any device: